 Empress Gin Martini

 Martini’s themselves are a headed subject.
-There are actually countless ways to adjust the formula and technique: gin or vodka, dry, wet or dirty, shaken or stirred, olive or lemon garnish.
+There are countless ways to adjust the formula and technique: gin or vodka, dry, wet or dirty, shaken or stirred, olive or lemon garnish.
 But despite the countless variations, the only answer to a great martini is entirely based on personal preference.

 Cocktails, such as martinis, have made an extraordinary comeback in recent years.
 And during the pandemic, many people have acquired home bartending skills like they’ve never imagined.
 Halloween this year will be another atypical holiday where social distancing makes it a bit more challenging to embrace this holiday like we once had.
 So this year, I’m simplifying my holiday approach, and this Empress gin martini is the best way I know how.
-With a lovely citrus-and-spice palette, light floral fragrance, soft texture and brilliant natural color, and only a few necessary ingredients, seriously, what’s not to love?
+With a lovely citrus-and-spice palette, light floral fragrance, soft texture brilliant natural color, and only a few necessary ingredients, seriously, what’s not to love?